 A spin-off to the compiler complaint is that John was rarely one of the best pitchers in baseball.
 He had a ton of solid years but only a handful in which he was a serious contender for his league’s Cy Young Award voting.

-A corollary to the spin-off to the compiler complaint is that John did not have any five-to-seven year peaks in which he was one of the top hurlers in the game.
+A corollary to the spin-off to the compiler complaint is that John did not have any five-to-seven-year peaks in which he was one of the top hurlers in the game.
 Let’s tackle each of these separately.

 1. The Compiler Problem

 The problem is that John needed 700 career starts (and 760 games pitched overall) to reach those 288 wins.
 Given the huge number of opportunities and that he pitched in the majors from age 20 to 46, shouldn’t he have crossed the finish line?
-Especially when you consider the fact that John spent many of his best years with playoff contenders in New York and Los Angeles, the simple answer is “yes, he should have made it to 300.”
-It’s true he missed an entire season due to his UCL surgery but it’s not uncommon for pitchers to miss an entire year (or nearly an entire year).
-And, of course, the surgery allowed him to get from 124 wins to 288.
+Especially when you consider the fact that John spent many of his best years with playoff contenders in New York and Los Angeles, the simple answer is, “Yes, he should have made it to 300.”

-Ratio of Starts to Wins
+The Ratio of Starts to Wins

 On the Baseball Reference “play index,” I did a game search for pitchers since 1908 ranked by the number of games started (GS).
-Next, on a Excel spreadsheet, I created a simple formula for the ratio of games started to wins.
+Next, on an Excel spreadsheet, I created a simple formula for the ratio of games started to wins.
 (Why “since 1908?”
 That’s the first year in which this particular search tool is available on Baseball Reference).

 If John could have matched Sutton’s ratio (2.36 GS/W) or even Bartolo Colon’s (2.24), he would have had 300 wins.
-I noted earlier in the piece that in his rookie year (1965), John had 7 losses in quality starts.
+I noted earlier in the piece that in his rookie year (1965), John had seven losses in quality starts.
 That was bad luck.
 In the totality of his career, however, John pitched for a lot of good teams.
 We can’t blame his inability to hit #300 on his teams not being good enough.

 700 Career Starts

 In all of recorded baseball history, Tommy John’s 700 career starts are the 8th most; his 288 wins are the 26th most.
 On the career “games started” list, he’s behind only Cy Young, Nolan Ryan, Don Sutton, Greg Maddux, Phil Niekro, Steve Carlton and Roger Clemens.
-If you limit the lists to 1901 and beyond, he’s 7th in games started and 18th in games won.
+If you limit the lists to 1901 and beyond, he’s 7th in games started, and 18th in games won.

 Do you see the problem?
 The pitchers ahead of John on the “games started” list all won 300 games.
 5 of the 6 pitchers behind John on the list also won 300.
 The names: Gaylord Perry, Tom Glavine, Walter Johnson, Warren Spahn and Tom Seaver.
 The closest comparisons to John’s situation are Kaat (625 starts) and Bert Blyleven, who started 685 games and won 287.